Appalachia Service Project

 All ASP volunteers must read the “ASP Required Reading for All Volunteers”.
 This document contains important information about:

-• ASP Mission, Vision & Guiding Principles
+• ASP Mission Vision, & Guiding Principles

-• ASP Rules and Regulations
+• ASP Volunteer Expectations, Rules, and Regulations

-• ASP 3 S’s
+• ASP 3 S’s – Sensitivity, Safety, and Stewardship

-• ASP Safety Manual
+• ASP Safety Manual for Volunteers

 Other informative reading and viewing